Rogue River Lower water or watershed scenery in Oregon

 Grave Creek and wild-section context

-Permit and float planning area; not a casual wade-only decision.
+Permit and float planning area.
+Not a casual wade-only decision.

-Agness gauge corridor
+Agness gauge area

 Primary flow reference and lower-river planning anchor.